DimensionDev/Holoflows-Kit/api-documents/kit.watcher.getvirtualnodebykey.md

 ## Watcher.getVirtualNodeByKey() method

+> Warning: This API is now obsolete.
+>
+> use getDOMProxyByKey instead. will removed in 0.7.0
+>

-Get virtual node by key.
-Virtual node will be unavailable if it is deleted
+Get DOMProxy by key.
+DOMProxy will be unavailable if it is deleted

 <b>Signature:</b>